-VVATER WATER CONSERVATION COMMUNITY 250 L/person/day 223 L/person/day STATUS TREND Conserve water and improve residential and commercial water use efficiency in Edmonton WATER CONSERVATION-CITY OPERATIONS 3,000 cubic meters of water reused from 3,254 cubic meters reused STATUS TREND Conserve water and improve water use efficiency in City Operations swimming pools - WATER QUALITY - DRAINAGE Continual improvement EWCRI: 7.9 in 2009 (Good) - STATUS TREND Protect the quality of water entering the North Saskatchewan River so it can support a diversity of uses. of Edmonton Watershed Contaminant Reduction Index (>7.45 is Good) and Downstream River Water Improvement from 6.9 in 2008 Quality Index (>81 is Good, > 96 is Excellent).
+WAIER WATER CONSERVATION COMMUNITY 250 L/person/day 223 L/person/day STATUS TREND Conserve water and improve residential and commercial water use efficiency in Edmonton WATER CONSERVATION-CITY OPERATIONS 3,000 cubic meters of water reused from 3,254 cubic meters reused STATUS TREND Conserve water and improve water use efficiency in City Operations swimming pools WATER QUALITY - DRAINAGE Continual improvement EWCRI: 7.9 in 2009 (Good) - STATUS TREND Protect the quality of water entering the North Saskatchewan River so it can support a diversity of uses. of Edmonton Watershed Contaminant Reduction Index (>7.45 is Good) and Downstream River Water Improvement from 6.9 in 2008 Quality Index (>81 is Good, > 96 is Excellent).
 RWQI: 85 in 2008 (Good) - Improvement from 83 in 2007.
 2008 is last year data is available.
-STATUS TREND WATER QUALITY - EPCOR GOLDBAR 100% Compliance with discharge limits as per 100% Compliance STATUS TREND Ensure that wastewater from Edmonton's Approval to Operate sanitary and combined sewer systems is technology and is returned to the North Saskatchewan River System so as to minimize negative impacts on downstream water quality.
+STATUS TREND WATER QUALITY - EPCOR GOLDBAR 100% Compliance with discharge limits as per 100% Compliance STATUS TREND Ensure that wastewater from Edmonton's sanitary and combined sewer systems is treated in accordance with best practical technology and is returned to the North Saskatchewan River System so as to minimize negative impacts on downstream Approval to Operate water quality.